 Ideally, you should get a brush with tourmaline coating or ceramic plates (as opposed to iron or plastic-coated ones).
 Why?
 Tourmaline and ceramic tend to heat up quicker as they neutralize flyaways and frizz, leaving your hair soft and smooth.
 Another factor to consider is the bristle type.
 We suggest a brush with nylon or boar bristles.
 These bristles are generally the softest on your scalp and won’t cause your hair to break.
 Also, make sure that the brush as a cushioned handle.
 This will make it so much more comfortable for you to handle as you straighten your hair.

 Brushes come in all shapes and sizes.
 In general, a round brush will work better for those with long hair whereas an angled or a flat brush is better for medium-length locks.

 4. Temperature Settings

 Sorry to sound so basic, but as a new hair product you may think you know how to use a straightening brush but really you don’t.
 And that’s cool!
 Just make sure to give the manual a read-through.
 Essentially when you switch on the button, the brush should immediately heat up.
-If your hair isn’t damp, you can still use the brush to detangle your hair.
-The brush works for both dry and wet hair.
 Use the desired temperature depending on the nature of your hair.
-The ‘plus’ and the ‘minus’ buttons will allow you to regulate the temperature.
 If your hair is hard and tangled you can increase the temperature by pressing the plus button but if your hair is frizzy, it does need limited temperature.
 For quick results, section your hair into small portions and pass the brush through each portion.
 You will need to make only one or two passes on each section to achieve a smooth silky look.
 Another bonus: ceramic-based straightener brush won’t pull your hair due to its flexible bristles.